pencil-code/pencil-code/doc/readthedocs/manuals/fmanual-part1.rst

   unix> dx -edit $PENCIL_HOME/dx/basic/lnrho

-to load the file :file:`dx/basic/lnrho.net`, and execute it with :key:`Ctl-o` or `Execute -> Execute Once`.
+to load the file :file:`dx/basic/lnrho.net`, and execute it with :kbd:`Ctl-o` or `Execute -> Execute Once`.
 You will see a set of iso-surfaces of logarithmic density.
-If the viewport does not fit to your data, you can reset it with :key:`Ctl-f`.
+If the viewport does not fit to your data, you can reset it with :kbd:`Ctl-f`.
 To rotate the object, drag the mouse over the Image window with the left or right mouse button pressed.
 Similar networks are provided for entropy (:file:`ss.net`), velocity (:file:`uu.net`) and magnetic field (:file:`bb.net`).